sodonnel/data-factory/README.md

 The sample above illustrates how the create! method returns an Employee object, giving access to the generated values.
 For an overview of other methods browse the documentation for the base_api, base_dsl and base_factory methods.

+## Using multiple Database connections

+If you look at the source for the Base class, you can see it doesn't define any methods on its own:

+    class Base

+      extend BaseDSL
+      extend BaseFactory

+      include BaseAPI

+    end

+In the examples above, the database interface is set by calling the set_database_interface method on Base:

+    DataFactory::Base.set_database_interface(interface)

+Behind the scenes, this sets a class variable which is inherited by all other classes that inherit from Base - in other words, once you set the database interface on Base, that connection is shared by all sub classes.

+This creates a problem if you need to have connections to multiple databases, with some Data Factory classes pointing to one database and other to another.
+To work around this, you can easily create a new Base class to inherit from, by including the relevant Data Factory modules:

+    class NewBase
+      extend DataFactory::BaseDSL
+      extend DataFactory::BaseFactory

+      include DataFactory::BaseAPI

+    end

+I may make improvements in the future to remove this limitation and improve the design.